kragen/derctuo/prate-thoughts.md

 devote your resources to based on your past interactions with them and/or their identities.
-For example, if a peer asks you for pages from journal X, you might ask them for pages from the same journal, especially if you couldn't satisfy their request.
-And if they do satisfy your requests, you might prioritize satisfying their requests in the future, perhaps even subscribing to journals you aren't really interested in, but that they have expressed interest in.
+For example, if a peer asks you for pages from journal X, you might ask them for pages from the same journal, especially if you couldn’t satisfy their request.
+And if they do satisfy your requests, you might prioritize satisfying their requests in the future, perhaps even subscribing to journals you aren’t really interested in, but that they have expressed interest in.
 As another example, you might send requests for pages optimistically to peers who you have no real reason to think can satisfy them.